steffitan23/cubstart-website/static/media/hw6.6e264f6c8fd77b1d41b9.md

 _[Download skeleton code.](assets/hw6/hw6-skeleton.zip)_

 # Part 1: Set up your Project
-After extracting your skeleton code zip file, in your "hw6-skeleton" folder (the folder index.js is in), run these commands in your terminal:
+After extracting your skeleton code zip file, in your "hw6-skeleton" folder (create a folder with the extracted index.js file in it), run these commands in your terminal:
 ```bash
 npm init
 ```